oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 In a production environment a cut down version of a Java 11 base image would be used, as there wouldn't be the need to work inside the container.
 Also we'd suggest using the Graal enterprise versions which has native compilation capabilities to produce a single executable with a smaller footprint.

-## Step 2: Handling configuration and other changing items
+## Task 2: Handling configuration and other changing items

 ### Self contained images
 Initially you might think that the easiest thing to do when creating a docker image is to simply package up all of the configuration into the docker image so it's entirely self contained.
 The problem with this is that quite often configuration information changes after the image has been built, for example between test and deployment, and creating different images for each configuration is challenging (you may have lots of different configuration options, and may not even be able to define them all) and worse can result in embedding things like database access or other security configuration information into the docker images.
 This latter is especially critical if you are storing your image on an external or public repository where it can be accessed by anyone!

 To get around this docker provides a mechanism called volumes to have configuration files stored externally and injected into the container at run time.

-### Step 2a: Externalising the configuration
+### Task 2a: Externalising the configuration
 The following is an example of the approach taken when separating the executable from the configuration.

 Firstly you'll need to create a docker image that contains the required executable elements.
 We've actually set up tooling to support this using jib (Java Image Builder), which is a Maven plugin - you've been using Maven already to manage dependencies, though you may not have realized this.